yogeshspatil853/React-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Install the application uisng below script.
+## Install the application using below script.

 ### npm i